FC Barcelona: Records

 Pep Guardiola is Barcelona's most successful coach, with 14 trophies.

 Barcelona's longest serving manager is Jack Greenwell, with nine years in two spells (1917–1924) and (1931–1933), and Pep Guardiola is the club's most successful manager (14 trophies in 4 years).
 The most successful Barcelona player is Lionel Messi with 35 trophies, surpassing Andrés Iniesta, with 32 trophies.

 Barcelona's Camp Nou is the largest stadium in Europe.
 The club's highest home attendance was 120,000 in a European Cup quarter-final against Juventus on 3 March 1986.
-The modernisation of Camp Nou during the 1990s and the introduction of all-seater stands means the record will not be broken for the foreseeable future as the current capacity of the stadium is 99,354.
+The modernisation of the Camp Nou during the 1990s and the introduction of all-seater stands means the record will not be broken for the foreseeable future, as the capacity of the stadium was 99,354 before 2023, and is expected to reach 105,000 in 2027.

 El Barça de les Cinc Copes is the first team in Spanish football to have won five trophies in a single season (1951–1952).
 Barcelona is the only club to have played in every season of European competitions since they started in 1955 counting non-UEFA competition Inter-Cities Fairs Cup.
 On 18 December 2009, alongside being the only Spanish club to achieve a continental treble, Barcelona became the first ever European football team to win six trophies in a calendar year (Sextuple).
 In January 2018, Barcelona signed Philippe Coutinho from Liverpool for €120 million, the highest transfer fee in club's history.
 In August 2017, Barcelona player Neymar transferred to Paris Saint-Germain for a world record transfer fee of €222 million.

 In 2016, Barcelona's La Masia was ranked second by the International Centre for Sports Studies (CIES) as the most top-level players producing academy in the world.